 Theonline application portal will guide you through all required elements; please remember to upload both your research proposal and portfolio of practice (for 'by project' route).
 In addition to the information outlined above, you will need to include the following in your MPhil/PhD application.

 The research proposal is central to your application to undertake a research degree.
 As a description of your proposed topic, it should enable the selection panel to evaluate the scope and importance of your project.
 You should read the following guidelines carefully to ensure that your proposal includes the information we need to assess your application.
 The proposal should be up to 1,000 words in length, including a short bibliography.

 The aim of the research proposal is to demonstrate that you have a project worth doing and that this is manageable within the timescale of the degree for which you are applying.
 To be worth doing, your project must be well-founded, and must also make a significant contribution to understanding in its field.
 To make clear that your project is manageable within the relevant period, you need to show that you understand the scale of the issues and problems you are addressing.

 Your proposal should include:

-Title: A title summarising the proposed research.
+A title summarising the proposed research.
 (This will be provisional at this point, and can change).

-Introduction: identify the field of study in broad terms and indicate how you expect your research to contribute to the field.
+Identify the field of study in broad terms and indicate how you expect your research to contribute to the field.
 Use this section to introduce the questions and issues central to your research.

-Research background and questions: use this section to expand your introduction.
+Use this section to expand your introduction.
 What are the key texts and approaches in the field, and how does your proposal differ from existing lines of argument?

 - What does your project contribute to existing work in the field?